gcross/LogicGrowsOnTrees/README.md

-The above was obtained by running a job, which counts the number of solutions, three times for each number of workers and problem size, and then taking the shortest time of each set of three*; the maximum number of workers for this experiment (128) was limited by the size of the cluster.
+The above was obtained by running a job, which counts the number of solutions, three times for each number of workers and problem size, and then taking the shortest time of each set of three*; the maximum number of workers for this experiment (256) was limited by the size of the cluster.
+From the above plot we see that scaling is generally good with the exception of the N=18 case for 128 workers and above, which is not necessarily a big deal since the total running time is under 10 seconds.

 \* All of the data points for each value of N were usually within a small percentage of one another, save for (oddly) the *left*-most data point